andersgs/my_website/content/post/2017-05-07-taste-of-cwl-part1.md

 command can be used when appropriate (e.g., `baseCommand: mlst`).

 The `doc` strings can be used throughout the document to describe what you are doing and why!
-I really like this feature, but I suspect it will seldomly be actually used, which is a pity.
+I really like this feature, but I suspect it will seldom be actually used, which is a pity.

 Next I have listed the inputs to the tool under `inputs`.